 There’s one character left to be released in the first Fighter Pass, following Persona 5’s Joker, Hero from Dragon Quest, Banjo & Kazooie, and Fatal Fury’s Terry Bogard.
 Creator Masahiro Sakurai confirmed this wouldn’t be the last though, with a second Fighter Pass coming in 2020 with five more fighters.

-With speculation rife over an announcement coming at The Game Awards 2019 on 12 December for the final slot before a fresh pass, here’s all the rumoured candidates who could, or definitely won't be, taking the challenger’s spot.
+With speculation rife over an announcement coming in a rumoured Nintendo Direct in January, here’s all the rumoured candidates who could, or definitely won't be, taking the challenger’s spot.

 Dante – Devil May Cry